 Healthy cedars can usually withstand our harsh winters easily.
 However, they can use some winter protection if they are exposed to:

 You can use protective nets to tighten the branches together to protect them from strong winds and heavy snow, and you can use rigid fencing and geotextile to protect the foliage from deicing salts (make sure that the geotextile does not touch the foliage; otherwise, deicing salts may get through and burn the foliage).

-Now that you know everything there is to know about how to care for your cedar hedges (and where to get the best soil and fertilizer for them), you will surely get the healthiest, fullest, and greenest ones in the neighborhood.
+Now that you know everything there is to know about how to care for your cedar hedges (and where to get the best soil and fertilizer for cedar trees), you will surely get the healthiest, fullest, and greenest ones in the neighbourhood.